aspnet/Tooling/known-issues-vs2017.md

 * #### Workaround:
 Edit the supplied file name before or after creating the file.

-### Error running app with Windows Authentication
-Error running Core Apps using Windows Authentication

-* #### Issue:
-There is an error in the project template processing code, and $webserverport1$ is not replaced with the randomly generated port number.

-* #### Workaround:
-Replace $webserverport1$ in Properties\launchSettings.json with a port number, such as 8183.

 ### Bundle and Minify not working
 Bundle and Minify is not operating in Core projects created from VS project templates